Chart Color Schemes

 Educational outcomes in South Windsor fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.8%, significantly lower than Greater Sydney's average of 38.0%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (3.4%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 41.1% of residents aged 15+ holding them, including advanced diplomas (9.7%) and certificates (31.4%).
-Educational participation is high, with 30.5% of residents currently enrolled in formal education, including 10.8% in primary, 7.9% in secondary, and 3.7% in tertiary education.
+Vocational credentials are prominent, with 41.1% of residents aged 15+ holding them – advanced diplomas account for 9.7% and certificates for 31.4%.

-Educational participation is notably high, with 30.5% of residents currently enrolled in formal education.
-This includes 10.8% in primary education, 7.9% in secondary education, and 3.7% pursuing tertiary education.
+Educational participation is high at 30.5%, including 10.8% in primary education, 7.9% in secondary education, and 3.7% pursuing tertiary education.

 Frequently Asked Questions - Education